Fishing in Richmond, BC

 Along the South Arm of the Fraser River

-- Imperial Landing
+- Imperial Landing in Steveston.

 - No. 2 Road Fishing Pier and Float - A historic area at the start of the South Dyke Trail with views of Steveston Island (aka Shady Island) and the historic Cannery Channel.